curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 Element   ||
 ----------|---------------------------------------------------------------
 `ID`      | The advertised node's public key
-`Version` | the RLPx protocol version that the node implements `IP`      | (length 4 or 16) IP address on which the node is listening `Port`    | listening port of the node
+`IP`      | (length 4 or 16) IP address on which the node is listening `Port`    | listening port of the node